 For the most part, eCommerce Product Catalog templates will integrate nicely with most WordPress themes.
-Where you may run into problems is when the default eCommerce Product Catalog content wrappers do not match your chosen themes.
+You may run into problems when the default eCommerce Product Catalog content wrappers do not match your chosen themes.
 This will manifest itself by breaking your layout on eCommerce Product Catalog pages and shifting your sidebars into incorrect positions.

 This problem can potentially affect the product catalog page, the single product page and the category pages because eCommerce Product Catalog uses templates of its own to display these pages (and its impossible for eCommerce Product Catalog to know exactly what markup your theme uses).

 After plugin activation, run the theme integration wizard and check the example page for issues.
 If everything is ok, dismiss the theme integration message in the admin and use the eCommerce Product Catalog without problems.

 If you see any problems on the example product page, there are currently two simple ways to resolve this: